 The point is, if you organize your mail by folders, your to-do list (and all the other Search Folders) will also be organized by folders.

-In most cases you have an inkling about what project needs your attention most, or what priority different projects have, so just open the most important project and start working on the mails from that project.
+In most cases, you have an inkling about what project needs your attention most, or what priority different projects have, so just open the most important project and start working on the emails from that project.

-You can try this with a couple of mails in order to test that you’ve set things up correctly, but in order to keep your inbox clean (and your stress levels sane) you’ll have to move your mail out of your inbox before you start working on them.
+You can try this with a couple of emails in order to test that you’ve set things up correctly, but in order to keep your inbox clean (and your stress levels sane), you’ll have to move your mail out of your inbox before you start working on them.

 Note that you can select more than one e-mail at a time and both categorize them and move them.
 You can also assign several categories to one mail, making it appear in several Search Folders at the same time.